 2. Educate yourself on the issues faced by the trans community.

 Violence against trans people, particularly trans women of color, is at an all-time high and rising.
-In 2017, at least 28 trans people were violently murdered.
-2018 has already seen the death of at least eight trans people.
-These deaths are primarily tracked by advocates, as the violence against trans people goes underreported in the media.
+In 2017, at least 28 trans people were violently murdered in the United States.
+2018 saw the deaths of at least eight trans people.
+These deaths are primarily tracked by advocates, as the violence against trans people often goes underreported in the media.
 Police reports, news stories, and sometimes the victim's own family misgender victims.

 At the same time, trans rights are under attack by the current presidential administration.
-Most recently, the Trump administration rolled back protections for trans inmates that were intended to protect them from sexual assault and prison.
+In 2018, the Trump administration rolled back protections for trans inmates that were intended to protect them from sexual assault in prison.
 Wardens are now permitted to use trans inmates' biological sex to determine where they should be housed in prison, what services they should receive, and how they should be screened.